nolastan/sync.sketchplugin/README.md

 Save your text styles in a Google Sheet and keep your design team in sync.

 # Installation
-[Download the zip](https://github.com/nolastan/sync.sketchplugin/archive/master.zip), unzip it, and rename the folder to "sync.sketchplugin".
-It should now have a Sketch icon.
-Open the file and the plugin will install.
+[Download the zip](https://github.com/nolastan/sync.sketchplugin/archive/master.zip) and unzip it.
+Remove "-master" from the name (added by Github) and open the file to install the plugin.

 # Getting started